kombora-tawana/BSc-IT_Year-2/answers/DB/402202621 - Database Systems 600.md

 ## QUESTION 2

 > 2.1 A view can be created from 1 or more database tables.
 If one of the tables is dropped, analyse and conclude if the view will be retained. **(4)**

+A view is created from one or more tables.
+Views are updated when
 ***
 > 2.2 A view can be created from 1 or more database tables.
 If one of the tables is dropped, analyse and conclude if the view will be retained. **(6)**